Oklahoma vs. West Virginia NCAA Football Odds, Plays and Insights | September 25, 2021

 - Oklahoma's games this year have gone over the point total two times in three opportunities (66.7%).

-- Oklahoma is 1-2 against the spread and 3-0 overall in games when it puts up more than 17.0 points.
+- Oklahoma is 1-2 against the spread and 3-0 overall this season when the team scores more than 17.0 points.

-- Oklahoma is 1-2 against the spread and 3-0 overall when the team picks up over 306.7 yards.
+- In games that Oklahoma amasses more than 306.7 yards, the team is 1-2 against the spread and 3-0 overall.

 - This year, the Sooners have turned the ball over two times, while the Mountaineers have forced two.